 Most of us have been part of tech-savvy conversations where lots of heavy talk regarding UX of products and UI of websites are thrown around.
 Many of us sat through such awkward conversations putting up an intrigued face yet worrying what kind of slangs are being used.
 But sadly, the terms carry significant meaning and widespread application in the modern world.

-Although, the terms UI and UX have been used interchangeably to a large extent.
-Yet deep down, they mean separate things.
+Although the terms UI and UX have been used interchangeably to a large extent, they are two different aspects.
 Through this article, we shall break down both the terms and explain their implications from a layman’s perspective.

 The basic difference in their meanings

 Before we kickstart the discussion about what the two terms imply in real-world applications, let us understand what they mean.
 What the tech-savvy persons are bombastically blabbering about the professions of the tech world.
 These two professions have been theoretically existent for centuries, yet the industry refers to them as UI and UX design.

 UX stands for User experience, whereas UI refers to the User interface.
 Both aspects are fundamental for tech products and work hand-in-glove with each other.
 Their professional relationship might tie them together, but they do differ significantly in their roles.
 They also differ in the various aspects of the product development and design procedure.
 Let us understand what each of these roles involves and hence try to understand the key differences.

 User Experience or UX design

 UX design is a humanitarian way of product designing.
 The term was coined by a cognitive scientist Don Norman in the 1990s.
 He describes it by saying that User experience involves every aspect of the end user’s interaction with the products, services, and the company itself.
 This definition, although, doesn’t quite refer to the technological paradigm.
 Yet, irrespective of the medium, UX design encompasses every interaction that an active or potential customer might have with a company.
 Despite being a scientific term, it has widely been applied in the digital field.